Margoju/GoodVibes-2/README.md

 *   Check if empirical dispersion is used and consistent across all output files

 #### Symmetry
-GoodVibes is able to detect a probable symmetry point group for each species and apply a symmetry correction to the entropy (S<sub>sym</sub>) by finding a molecule's internal symmetry number using atom connectivity, and external symmetry with the help of the external open source C program, "Brute Force Symmetry Analyzer" developed by S. Patchkovskii.
-These numbers are combined to give a symmetry number, n, and S<sub>sym</sub> is then defined as -Rln(n), which is applied to the GoodVibes calculated entropy.
+GoodVibes2 is able to detect a probable symmetry point group for each species and apply a symmetry correction to the entropy (S<sub>sym</sub>) by finding a molecule's internal symmetry number using atom connectivity, and external symmetry with the help of the external open source C program, "Brute Force Symmetry Analyzer" developed by S. Patchkovskii.
+These numbers are combined to give a symmetry number, n, and S<sub>sym</sub> is then defined as -Rln(n), which is applied to the GoodVibes2 calculated entropy.
 *Note: this option may not function properly on some versions of Windows.*

 #### File Naming Conventions
-Some options (--pes, --graph, --spc, --ee, --media) require the calculation output files to be named in a certain way for GoodVibes to recognize them and perform extra calculations properly.
+Some options (--pes, --graph, --spc, --ee, --media) require the calculation output files to be named in a certain way for GoodVibes2 to recognize them and perform extra calculations properly.

 * **PES & Graph**